 The Secretary (which expression shall include the assistant or deputy Secretary appointed under item (viii)) shall table the minutes of each NC Meeting and shall circulate the same for each Member's record.
 The Chairman's confirmation of the Minutes shall be taken as a correct record of the proceedings thereat.

-The Chairman shall report on each meeting to the Board.
+The Chairman shall report on the discussion and decision of each meeting to the Board.

-Functions of the NC X.
+x.
+Functions of the NC

 Without prejudice to the generality of the foregoing, the NC shall: